parrotjs/parrotjs/README.md

 ### Standalone

-Just Parrot code, without dependencies.
+Just parrot code, without dependencies.
 Use it when you have a custom build with your other frontend dependencies:

 ```html
 <script src="bower_components/parrotjs/dist/parrot.standalone.js"></script>
 ```

-Notes that if you don't provide `jsurl` and AJAX handler parrot will not work!
+Notes that if you don't provide `jsurl`, `UAPaser` and AJAX handler parrot will not work!

 ### Standard

-Parrot code with the minimum dependencies (only `jsurl`).
+Parrot code with the minimum dependencies (`jsurl` and `UAPaserse`).
 Use it build when you provide your own ajax handler in yours frontend dependencies:

 ```html
 <script src="bower_components/parrotjs/dist/parrot.js"></script>